 William Jewell College will return Title IV aid from the student's account according to the federal formula.
 A student may be required to return a Title IV aid overpayment.
 If the College notifies the student to return an overpayment, the student has 45 days to return the funds to the College.
-If the 45- day requirement is not met, the U.S. Department of Education will be notified to begin collection.
-The student will be ineligible for further Title IV assistance until the overpayment is paid in full or satisfactory repayment arrangements have been made with the U.S. Department of Education.
+If the 45-day requirement is not met, the College Business Office will be notified to begin collection.
+The student will be ineligible for further Title IV assistance until the overpayment is paid in full or satisfactory repayment arrangements have been made with William Jewell College.